-Unit Title Investigate Indigenous history Unit Descriptor This unit describes the skills and knowledge to investigate and become familiar with the political and social history of Aboriginal and/or Torres Strait Islander Australia from pre-history to the present day.
-Employability Skills This unit contains employability skills.
-Application of the Unit This unit applies to learners wishing to develop their general knowledge of the history of Aboriginal and/or Torres Strait Islander Australia Where application is as part of the Certificate II in General Education for Adults, it is strongly recommended that application is integrated with the delivery and assessment of the Core Skills units VU22414 Engage with a range of complex texts for learning purposes and VU22419 Create a range of complex texts for learning purposes .
-Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+This unit describes the skills and knowledge to investigate and become familiar with the political and social history of Aboriginal and/or Torres Strait Islander Australia from pre-history to the present day.

+This unit applies to learners wishing to develop their general knowledge of the history of Aboriginal and/or Torres Strait Islander Australia Where application is as part of the Certificate II in General Education for Adults, it is strongly recommended that application is integrated with the delivery and assessment of the Core Skills units VU22414 Engage with a range of complex texts for learning purposes and VU22419 Create a range of complex texts for learning purposes.

+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

 Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
 Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.
-1 Describe Aboriginal and/or Torres Strait Islander Australia prior to European settlement 1.1 Outline the main characteristics of Aboriginal and/or Torres Strait Islander Australians' life before settlement 1.2 Identify key features of Aboriginal and/or Torres Strait Islander art and culture 2 Describe the impact of European contact on Aboriginal and/or Torres Strait Islanders 2.1 Identify the key causes of conflict between European settlers and Aboriginal and/or Torres Strait Islander Australians 2.2 Outline the impact of settlement on Aboriginal and/or Torres Strait Islander people 3 Describe key historical events impacting on Aboriginal and/or Torres Strait Islander communities 3.1 Identify key events in Aboriginal and/or Torres Strait Islander history 3.2 List the impact of key historical events on Aboriginal and/or Torres Strait Islander people

-4.1 Select the issue or identity
+- Describe Aboriginal and/or Torres Strait Islander Australia prior to European settlement - 1.1 Outline the main characteristics of Aboriginal and/or Torres Strait Islander Australians' life before settlement - 1.2 Identify key features of Aboriginal and/or Torres Strait Islander art and culture - 2 Describe the impact of European contact on Aboriginal and/or Torres Strait Islanders - 2.1 Identify the key causes of conflict between European settlers and Aboriginal and/or Torres Strait Islander Australians - 2.2 Outline the impact of settlement on Aboriginal and/or Torres Strait Islander people - 3 Describe key historical events impacting on Aboriginal and/or Torres Strait Islander communities - 3.1 Identify key events in Aboriginal and/or Torres Strait Islander history - 3.2 List the impact of key historical events on Aboriginal and/or Torres Strait Islander people - 4.1 Select the issue or identity